IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 Notes:

-1. The Resource Server and Authorization Server actors MAY be grouped into an integrated product together with user authentication, access control, and other services.
+1. The Resource Servers and Authorization Servers MAY be grouped into an integrated product together with user authentication, access control, and other services.

 2. In general, Resource Servers perform additional access control decisions and MAY restrict responses even for transactions authorized by the Authorization Server.